Convex foliations of degree 5 on the complex projective plane: Introduction and statements of results

-Using results of \cite[pages~79--80]{CGNPP15} on critically fixed rational maps of degree $5$ from $\mathbb{P}^{1}_{\mathbb{C}}$ to itself and studying the convexity of a homogeneous foliation $\mathcal{H}$ of degree $5$ on $\pp$ according to the shape of its type~$\mathcal{T}_\mathcal{H},$ we~obtain the classification, up to automorphism of $\pp$, of homogeneous convex foliations of degree $5$ on $\pp.$ \begin{thmalph} {\sl Up to automorphism of $\pp$ there are fourteen homogeneous convex foliations of degree five $\mathcal{H}_1,\ldots,\mathcal{H}_{14}$ on the complex projective plane.
+Using results of \cite[pages~79--80]{CGNPP15} on critically fixed rational maps of degree $5$ from $\mathbb{P}^{1}_{\mathbb{C}}$ to itself and studying the convexity of a homogeneous foliation $\mathcal{H}$ of degree $5$ on $\pp$ according to the shape of its type~$\mathcal{T}_\mathcal{H},$ we~obtain the classification, up to automorphisms of $\pp$, of homogeneous convex foliations of degree~$5$~on~$\pp.$ \begin{thmalph} {\sl Up to automorphisms of $\pp$ there are $14$ homogeneous convex foliations $\mathcal{H}_1,\ldots,\mathcal{H}_{14}$ of degree $5$ on the complex projective plane.
 They are respectively described in affine chart by the following $1$-forms